Wormhole-Induced correlation: A Link Between Two Universes: introduction

 On the other hand, in 1935, Einstein and Rosen introduced the concept of a bridge, later termed the ``Einstein-Rosen (ER) bridge," to describe a structure connecting two congruent sheets of spacetime \cite{Einstein:1935tc}.
 This construct, commonly referred to as a wormhole, was initially thought to be untraversable \cite{Fuller:1962zza,Friedman:1993ty,Galloway:1999bp}.
 Nevertheless, it has attracted substantial interest in the study of spacetime geometry and its broader implications \cite{Saad:2021rcu,Forste:2024nsw,Hollowood:2024uuf}.
 Recently, studies have suggested that the ER bridge connecting two black holes is generated by nonlocal correlations between the microstates of the two black holes, a conjecture now widely recognized as the ER=EPR relation \cite{Maldacena:2001kr,Maldacena:2013xja}.
 This profound idea has stimulated extensive investigations into the relationship between wormhole structures and quantum theory \cite{Jusufi:2023dix,Kain:2023ore,Dai:2020ffw}, offering new insights into the interplay between spacetime and quantum mechanics.
 Such nonlocality, originating from the spacetime structure, can influence quantum fields within this background.
 Consequently, it becomes manifest in the vacuum fluctuations of the quantum field.
 The entanglement carried by these vacuum fluctuations can then be extracted using the UDW detector model.

-To explore the interplay between wormhole geometry and quantum nonlocality, this study investigates the harvesting of quantum correlations in a spacetime containing a BTZ wormhole with a null-like throat.
+To explore the interplay between wormhole geometry and quantum nonlocality, this study investigates the harvesting of quantum correlations in a spacetime containing a Bañados-Teitelboim-Zanelli (BTZ) wormhole with a null-like throat.
 Specifically, we employ a pair of UDW particle detectors to analyze how the throat size of the wormhole and the spatial arrangement of the detectors affect the extracted correlations.
 Our results show that the wormhole structure acts as a geometric bridge enabling the emergence of quantum correlations between classically disconnected regions.
 The harvested correlations exhibit both local and nonlocal components, with the both enhanced as the detectors approach symmetric positions relative to the throat.
 Notably, when the throat size approaches zero—effectively in the absence of a wormhole—these correlations vanish, underscoring their geometric origin.
-This work demonstrates the feasibility of extracting quantum correlations through wormhole geometries and provides a concrete framework for probing the relationship between spacetime topology and quantum nonlocality.
+It should be underscored that these correlation harvesting phenomena do not imply any possibility of communication between the two universes, as classical signals cannot traverse the wormhole.

 The structure of this paper is organized as follows.
 In Section~\ref{sec_II}, we introduce the concept of the BTZ wormhole, present its spacetime embedding diagram, and discuss its relation to the Penrose diagram.
 We then briefly review the framework of the UDW detector model.
 Section~\ref{sec_III} presents our analysis and numerical results regarding the harvested correlation, including both MI and concurrence.
 Finally, Section~\ref{sec_IV} provides a comprehensive summary of our findings and conclusions, with additional details of the numerical calculations provided in the Appendix~\ref{sec_V}.